astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 :label: conteqclass
 \vec{\nabla}\cdot\vec{J} = \frac{\partial \rho v_x}{\partial x}+ \frac{\partial \rho v_y}{\partial y}+ \frac{\partial \rho v_z}{\partial z} = -\frac{\partial \rho}{\partial t}
 ```
+The right side is the rate of change of the charge density at a particular
+location, and the left side is the divergence of the vector field.
+So if
+the amount of charge is decreasing, $\partial \rho/\partial t <0$ and the
+divergence is positive, which means the current is flowing outward.
+If the
+current is flowing inward, then the divergence is negative, and the time
+derivative is positive, which means the amount of charge at that location
+is increasing, which makes sense.

 If we move the right side over the to left and multiply top and bottom by $c$,
 it should start to suggest something:
 ```{math}